DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

   }
 }
 ```
-#### Federalist preview url
+#### Federalist preview URL
+As mentioned above, we use [Federalist](https://federalist.18f.gov/) to build and deploy the site.
+Federalist builds out every branch in our GitHub repository, so we can preview the changes before we merge them.

-This issue is specific to the Federalist preview url and adding the baseurl to realtive links and assets.
-Gastby solves this by using a pathPrefix variable in its gastby-config and a custom component named Link.
-The only issue left was to add the Federalist baseurl to the pathPrefix variable in gastby-config.
-This was accomplished by leveraging the baseurl environemnt variable provide by federalist at build time.
+We encountered an issue with the Federalist preview URLs and relative links and assets.
+Gastby solves this by using a `pathPrefix` variable in `gastby-config.js` and a custom component named `Link`.

+We set a `BASEURL` environment variable in `gatsby-config.js` that resolves the Federalist preview URL at build time.

 ```javascript
 // Federalist provides the BASEURL env variable for preview builds.